 8. Read All Contracts

 Do not wait until a problem arises before you read the contract.
 Knowing what arrangements say in advance minimizes conflicts and arguments.
 Knowing what each party is legally obligated to provide or how to get out of a contract is vital.
 Don’t get surprised on the job site and lose a couple of weeks of construction time because you need to find a new electrician because you didn’t understand your obligations to the first one you hired.
+To make your life easier, you can turn to contract management software.
+GatekeeperHQ offers contract management solutions that help managers, such as yourself, deal with the vast amounts of contract metadata.
+By transforming your company data into easy-to-understand visuals, you can make fully-informed decisions without difficulty.

 9. Become a Skilled Negotiator